makinacorpus/DbToolsBundle/docs/content/contribute/pack.md

 ## 3. Test your anonymizers

 After you built your anonymizers, don't forget to test them.
 We recommend doing at least one functionnal test per anonymizer.
-To inspire you doing these tests, read [existing tests in the DbToolsBundle](https://github.com/makinacorpus/DbToolsBundle/tree/main/tests/Functional/Anonymizer/Core) or in official packs.
+To inspire you doing these tests, read [existing tests in DbToolsBundle](https://github.com/makinacorpus/DbToolsBundle/tree/main/tests/Functional/Anonymizer/Core) or in official packs.

 To help you launchning these tests, use provided `dev.sh` script, see [Development guide section](./guide) to learn how to use it.